develooper1994/develooper1994/README.md

 ## What am i doing?
 - 🔭 I am currently working on POSIX/Unix/Linux System programing for payment systems.
-- 🌱 I’m currently learning what i working on it + Qt/Qml
+- 🌱 I’m currently learning what i working on it + Qt/Qml + CMake + Docker
 - 👯 I’m looking to collaborate on readers and smart cards
-- 🤔 I’m looking for help with some special networking stuff to communicate devices.
+- 🤔 I’m looking for help with
+  - some special networking stuff to communicating devices.
 I am good at but some issues cannot resolve without test.
+  - Prepearing build enviroments.
+I am not a system admin.
+So that i have enough information about command details.
 - 💬 Ask me about [my skills](#skills)
 - 📫 How to reach me: Just send me message or open an issue.
 - 😄 Pronouns: ...